List of Gargoyles characters: Norman Ambassador

 The unnamed Norman Ambassador (voiced by Jeff Bennett) escorted Princess Elena to Castle Wyvern in 975.
 Both were attacked by the Archmage's bandits and rescued by Xanatos (who followed Demona into the past).
 Out of gratitude, and due to being a fellow Illuminatus, he allowed Xanatos and his family to join them at Wyvern.
 He also took a couple of envelopes with him at Xanatos' request—one containing a rare coin to give to a younger David Xanatos in 1975; the other containing details on how the coin was obtained, thus inspiring himself to travel back in time.

 Mace Malone

-Mace Malone (voiced by Efrem Zimbalist Jr.) was a leading gangster in the 1920s who was recruited into the Illuminati because of his underworld dealings.
+Mason E. "Mace" Malone (voiced by Efrem Zimbalist Jr.) was a leading crime boss in the 1920s and former partner of Dominic Dracon who was recruited into the Illuminati because of his underworld dealings.
 In 1924, the crime syndicates became aware of their vulnerability to the Illuminati, resulting in Mace having to disappear.
 He had a long life due to rejuvenation drugs.
 His habit of visiting Flo Dane alerted Matt Bluestone to his presence, who saw a photo with Mace wearing a society emblem and received confirmation of his suspicions from Mace's stepson Jack.
 As a result, Matt was offered membership if he brought a gargoyle to the abandoned Hotel Cabal, an Illuminati base.
 Though Matt brought Goliath, he secretly filled Goliath in on Mace's plan and left a hotel key for Goliath to escape.
-Mace, however, lost his key in the confusion and became trapped in the hotel.
+Mace, however, lost his key down an elevator shaft in the confusion and became trapped in the hotel.